betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 the crew accidentally keyed in a command to start a pre-flight program, `P01`, instead of star identifier `01` from the AGC's star catalog.
 This corrupted key guidance parameters in erasable memory.
 It took NASA and MIT nine long hours to radio up a fix to the problem.
-Fortunately, this had occurred during a segment of the flight where there were no time-critical maneuvers occurring.
+Fortunately, this incident occurred during a segment of the flight where there were no time-critical maneuvers scheduled.
-Little did the crew know that an elementary aged school girl had helped to find this problem and a program change to fix it had been proposed months earlier.
+Little did the crew know that an elementary aged school girl had helped to find this problem and a program change to fix it had been proposed in the months prior to their flight.

-One user nobody had planned for was Margaret Hamilton's elementary school daughter, Lauren.
+One user nobody had planned for was Margaret Hamilton's daughter, Lauren.
 Once while playing astronaut during a visit with her mother at work, Lauren managed to key in DSKY commands causing an AGC simulator to crash.
 The simulator was running an in-flight program and Lauren had keyed in a command to select and run a pre-flight program.
-Alarmed, Hamilton's first thought was *what if an astronaut did that in flight?* She investigated the cause and proposed a program change to prevent such accidental.
+Alarmed, Hamilton's first thought was *what if an astronaut did that in flight?* She investigated the cause and proposed a program change to prevent such mistakes.
 However, NASA believed the astronauts were so well trained they would never make such a mistake and rejected the program change.
-After the accidental entry in Apollo 8, the program change was approved.
+After the accidental entry on Apollo 8, the program change was approved and implemented.

 ## Flashing the AGC with EMPs
 EMPs are Erasable Memory Programs;<sup>[5]</sup> that is, programs stored in erasable rather than fixed AGC memory.
-While often used for special purpose ground testing of the AGC, EMPs were considered too risky (last minute changes) to be a planned part of any crewed mission.
+While often used for special purpose ground testing of the AGC, EMPs were considered too risky because of the last minute changes they enabled.
 However, they were used with increasing regularity in later Apollo missions to work in functionality that had been fully developed but nonetheless couldn't make the typical four month lead time for rope core manufacture.
-An early success of EMPs happened on Apollo 9, an Earth orbital mission to test the lunar module descent and ascent engines as CSM/LM rendezvous.
+An early success of EMPs happened on Apollo 9, an Earth orbital mission to test the lunar module descent and ascent engines and CSM/LM rendezvous.
 A key capability the astronauts wanted was to have the AGC maintain the CSM nose always pointing "down" towards the Earth as it orbited.
 This meant the CSM needed to rotate in sync with its orbital position.
 A program to support this had been developed and tested in